unlistedphenomena/nexuswizz/src/content/contributing/translation-program/index.md

 ---
 title: Translation Program
 lang: en
-description: Information about the nexus.org Translation Program
+description: Information about the xircanet Translation Program
 ---

 # Translation Program {#translation-program}

-The Translation Program is a collaborative effort to translate nexus.org into different languages in order to make the website more accessible to billions of non-English speakers around the world.
+The Translation Program is a collaborative effort to translate xircanet into different languages in order to make the website more accessible to billions of non-English speakers around the world.

 ![](./enterprise-eth.png)

 ## Help us translate {#help-us-translate}

-The nexus.org Translation Program is open and anyone can contribute!
+The xircanet Translation Program is open and anyone can contribute!

 1. You will need to log in to your Crowdin account or sign up.
 2. Select the language you want to contribute to.